alexmurray/ubuntu-security-podcast/README.md

-Some manual rework is needed to reduce the overall length of the generated show notes to collate package updates for packages which cover the same CVEs and to then add details of each of the CVEs.
+Some manual rework is needed to reduce the overall length of the generated show notes to collate package updates for packages which cover the same CVEs and to then add details of each of the CVEs plus add details on whatever other topics were discussed.